sudar/bulk-delete/README.md

 Thanks to [Time picker addon](http://trentrichardson.com/examples/timepicker/) JavaScript library, which the Plugin uses.

+Thanks to [select2](https://select2.github.io/) JavaScript library, which the Plugin uses.

 ## Installation ##

 The simplest way to install the plugin is to use the built-in automatic plugin installer.
 Go to plugins -> Add New and then enter the name of the plugin to automatically install it.